hardspoon/better-agents/docs/WALKTHROUGH.md

-# Superagents Walkthrough
+# Better Agents Walkthrough

-This guide walks you through creating your first agent project with Superagents.
+This guide walks you through creating your first agent project with Better Agents.

 ## Prerequisites